Route 66 Thru Arizona

 Unlike our other Route 66 tours covered in our blog, this article covers the old road through the entire state.
 As seen in our virtual video tours above, this article and videos also serve as a photo essay of the historic places and Americana found on Arizona’s segment of Route 66.

 Our tour runs across Arizona from east to west.
-The reason we choose this direction, is it is the same direction that so many people would have driven on the highway in its heyday.
+We chose this direction because it’s the same route that countless travelers would have taken during the highway’s heyday.
 Just like in the classic movie, the Grapes of Wrath, they traveled from the dust bowl of Oklahoma in the east, to the hopeful land of prosperity in the west.

 From east to west the places we’ll visit include: